Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \section MainFeatures Main Features
 The \isoaglib provides the following features to facilitate the development of ISO 11783 applications (see \ref InfGeneralInformation for more information):
 - A <strong>complete Open Source toolchain for ISO 11783 development</strong>
-- <strong>Process Data Communication</strong>: Projects which use features like Process Data Communication based on \isoaglib will probably have fewer compatibility problems than other projects.
-  This gets more important the more implements, sensors, task controllers, core control units (e.g. expert systems) and other devices are integrated.
-The result is increasingly complex interaction networks with all sorts of dependencies.
-Here \isoaglib can provide common patterns for the management of such interactions.
-  This list can help to identify well supported device combinations.
-- <strong>A Virtual Terminal implementation</strong>: The \isoaglib Virtual Terminal design has the following goals:
+- <strong>A Virtual Terminal Client implementation</strong>: The \isoaglib Virtual Terminal design has the following goals:
   - Enable creation of one single mask pool, that fits all terminal configurations
   - Provide attributes for project specification of runtime adaptations
   - Allow for flexible addition of further attributes.
 This is useful where automatic layout control must be optimized for some terminal properties (e.g. the number of softkeys)